-Since 1937, the Amerind Museum has told the story of the Americas’ first peoples, exploring the cultures of indigenous tribes from Alaska to South America, from the Ice Age to present day.
-The Fulton-Hayden Memorial Gallery features the work of western artists Harrison Begay, Carl Oscar Borg, William Leigh, Frederic Remington and Andy Tsihnahjinnie.
+Since 1937, the Amerind Museum has told the story of the Americas’ first peoples, exploring the cultures of indigenous tribes from Alaska to South America, from the Ice Age to the present day.
+The Fulton-Hayden Memorial Gallery features the work of western artists Harrison Begay, Carl Oscar Borg, William Leigh, Frederic Remington, and Andy Tsihnahjinnie.

 Housed in Spanish colonial revival-style buildings designed by Tucson architect Merritt Starkweather, the Amerind Museum houses historical archaeological and ethnographic research collections, a research library and scholarly archives on Southwestern anthropology, archaeology, history, and Native American studies.